');

 About Sterling, KS

-Sterling is a small community in Kansas with a population of 2,396 residents.
-The median household income is $51,304 per year, which is near the national average.
-The median age in Sterling is 27.7 years.
+Sterling is a small town located in Kansas with a population of 2,396 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,304 per year, which is 32% below the national median of $75,149.
+The median age of 27.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Sterling, KS